 This Date in Pirates History: January 25

 In 1998, he began in AAA but received an early June recall and remained with the Twins the rest of the year, pitching 28 total games, nine as a starter.
 Despite a 7-4 record his ERA was a very high 6.48 in 75 innings.
 Just prior to opening day in 1999 the Twins sold him to the Chicago Cubs, a deal that began a string of moves in his career that saw him play for 10 different organizations over an eight year span.
 The Pirates acquired him from the Padres on June 28, 2000 for a player to be named later which turned out to be minor league pitcher Andy Bausher 11 days later.
 Serafini had made three relief appearances for the Padres, allowing six runs in three innings during that 2000 season.
-With the Pirates he went 2-5 4.91 in 11 starts which included a win in his first start and 7.1 shutout innings against the Padres that resulted in a no-decision.
+With the Pirates he went 2-5, 4.91 in 11 starts, which included a win in his first start and 7.1 shutout innings against the Padres that resulted in a no-decision.
 Late in spring training 2001 the Pirates released him.
 He also pitched in the majors in 2003 with the Reds and then had a forgettable three game stint with the 2007 Rockies that resulted in just one out being recorded, two walks, a hit batter, a balk and an ugly 54.00 ERA for the season.
-He is still an active player, participating in the Mexican League this past season.
+He was still an active player up until 2013, participating in the Mexican League his last season.